chrismurrph/default-db-format/README.md

 be found in the `cards.cards` namespace.
 In most cases I got the supposedly normalized state using `(pprint @my-reconciler)` and copied and pasted the output from the Chrome developer console into a new `def`.
 Then constructed another devcard much like one of the existing ones.
 Every devcard has at least one test associated with it.
-In cases where a devcard would not be interesting there are just tests.
+In cases where a devcard would not be interesting there are tests instead.

 The only way I know to run this project is through a Cursive REPL.
 I start the REPL from within IntelliJ and point the browser at [the cards/tests html page](http://localhost:3449/cards.html#!/cards.cards).

 To setup the Cursive REPL you need to follow these [steps](https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-in-a-Cursive-Clojure-REPL#create-a-clojuremain-cursive-repl-configuration).